Name

 Added in Shorewall 4.6.10.
 Only generate new expectation events for this connection.

-Added in Shoreawll 4.6.0.
-Queues the packet to a backend logging daemon using the NFLOG netfilter target with the specified nflog-parameters.
+log-levelandlog-tag(if any).
+If no log-level is specified, then 'info' is assumed.NFLOGAdded in Shoreawll 4.6.0.
+Queues the packet to a backend logging daemon using the NFLOG netfilter target with the specified

-Added in Shoreawll 4.6.0.
-Queues the packet to a backend logging daemon using the ULOG netfilter target with the specified ulog-parameters.
+nflog-parameters.ULOGAdded in Shoreawll 4.6.0.
+Queues the packet to a backend logging daemon using the ULOG netfilter target with the specified

 When FORMAT = 1, this column is not present and the rule is processed as if NOTRACK had been entered in this column.